 \section{Abstract}

-We analyze the possibility of pattern formation in an optical cavity in which one of its mirrors can be deformed by radiation pressure.
-Our model treats the deformable mirror as tense membrane that can oscillate, not only back and forth around its axial equilibrium position (center of mass motion), but also in its transverse degrees of freedom, vibrating like a drum in combinations of modes.
-We demonstrate the existence of periodic patterns and localized structures (cavity solitons) in this model, which should be realizable with current technology.
+Motivated by the increasing interest in the properties of multimode optomechanical devices, here we study a system in which a driven mode of a large-area optical cavity is despersively coupled to a deformable mechanical element.
+Two different models naturally appear in such scenario, for which we predict the formation of periodic patterns, localized structures (cavity solitons), and domain walls, among other complex nonlinear phenomena.
+Further, we propose a realistic design based on intracavity membranes where our models can be studied experimentally.
+Apart from its relevance to the field of nonlinear optics, the results put forward here are a necessary step towards understanding the quantum properties of optomechanical systems in the multimode regime of both the optical and mechanical degrees of freedom.

-\textbf{Introduction.} Since the eighties of the past century, the advent and rapid growing of the field of quantum information have boosted the research on quantum technologies that try to develop nano and microdevices allowing for robust implementations of controllable quantum interactions, together with long coherence times.
-By today the state of the art permits the fabrication of devices functioning in such strong coupling regime with unprecedented control and accuracy.
-These new quantum devices are very diverse including cavity--QED \cite{CQED}, optical lattices \cite{OL}, trapped ions \cite{TI}, superconducting circuits \cite{SC}, quantum dots \cite{QD}, atomic ensembles \cite{AE}, optomechanical devices \cite{OM}, etc.
+\textbf{Introduction.} Since the eighties of the past century, the advent and rapid growing of quantum information have boosted the research on quantum technologies that try to develop microdevices allowing for robust implementations of controllable quantum interactions for long coherence times.
+By today the state of the art permits the fabrication of devices functioning in such strong coupling regime with unprecedented control and accuracy in a rapidly growing field.
+These new quantum devices are very diverse including cavity--QED \cite{CQED}, optical lattices \cite{OL}, trapped ions \cite{TI}, superconducting circuits \cite{SC}, quantum dots \cite{QD}, atomic ensembles \cite{AE}, etc.